Encoding Vs. Encryption: Explaining the Difference

 ApplicationViewing special characters on the web pageSecurely sending a password over the internet.

-As we compare encrypt vs. encode, the obvious winner here is encryption.
 Be it security or confidentiality, encryption wins.
-However, the application of complex algorithms makes it a superior technology to use on your website.
+However, applying complex algorithms makes it a superior technology to use on your website.

 The application of algorithms in encoding is to represent data in a different format that is more efficient, compact, or standardized, while the application of algorithms in encryption is to encrypt the data to ensure that only authorized parties can access it.